lacareer/ecs-aws-workshops/01-ecs-immersion-day/1-ecs-immersion-day-fundamentals/Readme.md

 1a.
 Using the AWS console create an ALB SG (named: ec2+alb-sg) that allows inbound traffic on port 80, 22, 443, from the your IP and allows all outbound traffic

 1b.
-Using the AWS console create an ECS Service SG (ecs-sg) that allows inbound traffic from ALB SG and allows all outbound traffic
+Using the AWS console create an ECS Service SG (ecs-sg) that allows inbound traffic from ALB SG, the VPC security (used for service connect, inter-communication of containers in the VPC, from lab 2/3 in practice directory) and allows all outbound traffic

 1. Using the AWS console add an inbound rule to th SG in  step 1a (ec2+alb-sg) that allows inbound traffic on port 8080 from thee ECS SG (ecs-sg)